operator-framework/olm-docs/content/en/docs/Tasks/creating-an-index.md

 ## Creating an Index

-`OLM`'s `CatalogSource` [CRD][catalogsource-crd] defines a reference to a catalog of operators that are available to install onto a cluster.
-To make your operator bundle available, you can add the bundle to a container image which the `CatalogSource` references.
-This image contains a record of bundle images that OLM can pull and extract the manifests from in order to install an operator.
+`OLM`'s `CatalogSource` [CRD][catalogsource-crd] accepts a container image reference to a catalog of operators that can be made available to install in a cluster.
+You can make your operator bundle available to install in a cluster by adding it to a catalog, packaging the catalog in a container image, and then using that image reference in the `CatalogSource`.
+This image contains all of the metadata required for OLM to manage the lifecycles of all of the operators it contains.

 OLM uses a plaintext [file-based catalog][file-based-catalog-spec] format (JSON or YAML) to store these records in an index, and `opm` has tooling that helps initialize an index, render new records into it, and then validate that the index is valid.
 Let's walk